-- 6.20 Places with a scattered development form, comprising no reasonably substantial definable core are considered to form part of the countryside.
+- 6.21 Places with a scattered development form, comprising no reasonably substantial definable core are considered to form part of the countryside.
 Nevertheless, it is important that overly restrictive policies do not prevent the borough's rural businesses and smaller communities from thriving.
-A balance therefore needs to be struck between supporting a thriving rural economy and providing opportunities for communities to achieve local development aspirations, whilst protecting the character of existing settlements and the surrounding countryside and where appropriate enhancing the natural and historic environment, the character and appearance of existing settlements and the surrounding countryside.
-[MM11] - 6.21 Policy 6 incorporates sufficient flexibility to support the provision of new homes where they will enhance or maintain the vitality of rural communities and meet identified needs.
+A balance therefore needs to be struck between supporting a thriving rural economy and providing opportunities for communities to achieve local development aspirations, whilst protecting and where appropriate enhancing the natural and historic environment, the character and appearance of existing settlements and the surrounding countryside. - 6.22 Policy 7 incorporates sufficient flexibility to support the provision of new homes where they will enhance or maintain the vitality of rural communities and meet identified needs.
 The policy will prevent isolated homes in the countryside

-Policy 6S - Development in the countryside
+Policy 7S - Development in the countryside